The Island Drum

 BANANA (Pisang)

-Yes, you may think bananas are a no-brainer, but there are regular bananas and then there are ‘cooking’ bananas (pisang tandung or plantains).
+Yes, you may think bananas are a no-brainer when it comes to Malaysian fruit, but there are regular bananas and then there are ‘cooking’ bananas (pisang tandung or plantains).
 Be sure to grab the right ‘bunch’.
 Also as a rule of thumb, buying from a local market, rather than a super market will usually get you a better price as well as better tasting bananas.
 Banana flowers (jatung pisang) are also edible and highly prized in Malaysia.
 Do note that bananas growing seemingly wild on the side of the road are not usually free for the taking.
 They belong to someone, so don’t take them without permission.

 Bananas at markets can be easily cut into smaller bunches.
 Just ask the vendor.